PerformanceHorizonGroup/measurementkit-cocoapod/README.md

 #import <PHGMobileTrackingService.h>

-At this point MAT iOS SDK is ready for use in your project.
+At this point PHG Mobile Tracking iOS SDK is ready for use in your project.